 Another crucial cultural component of time in Pirahã is what Everett (2005) calls the "Immediacy of Experience Principle."
 Stated informally with regard to time/tense/temporal interpretation, this simply means that as far as temporal semantics goes (see Everett (2005) for more details) Pirahãs do not talk about the distant past or the distant future ("distant" being loosely defined as beyond two generations).
-They may talk about what their children will be when they grow up, but this is very rare.
+They may talk about what their children will be when they grow up, but this is uncommon.
 They may talk about a time when they had not seen outboard motors, but this is not a distant past and is easily inferrable from the fact that the motors are known to have postdated the arrival of the first missionaries.
 This is not to say that the Pirahãs have no idea that there will be a distant future or that there is/was a distant past.
-But they do not talk about these.
-It is similar in this respect to taboos in many cultures (but not in Pirahã)

-against naming the dead.
+But they do not as a rule talk about these.
+It is similar in this respect to taboos in many cultures (but not in Pirahã) against naming the dead.
 Or like raising your voice to children in Western culture.
-A violable constraint (in the sense of Everett (2016)) but a strong constraint nonetheless.
+These are, as cultural values usually are, violable constraints (in the sense of Everett (2016)), but strong (highly-ranked) constraints nonetheless.
 This principle may very well have affected the development of the tense system in Pirahã or, vice-versa, may have come into the culture due to the language - as I point out in Everett (2016) the direction of causality in language-culture relations is not always transparent, largely because these two domains form a symbiosis.